 Wahupa Educational Services started in 1973 to help Native American high-school students obtain college educations.

-Throughout the last 45 years, Wahupa has expanded to offer services to all at-risk, low-income and first-generation high-schoolers seeking a college career.
+Throughout the last 45 years, Wahupa has expanded to offer services to all low-income and first-generation high-schoolers seeking a college career.

 The word “Wahupa” means enlightenment in the language of the Lakota Sioux.
 As the organization has grown we felt that the message of enlightenment, the practice required to achieve it, the freedom it offers and the idea of lighting the way for students along their path to college all still accurately reflected our core mission.
 So, we kept it.